sillsdev/ptx2pdf/docs/documentation/figures.md

 #### Do the new picture positions conform to examples in the USFM specification?
 In some ways, they conform better than the previously available options.
 USFM specification indicates that a picture can occur immediately after text, ending the previous paragraph.
-This works with *here* and *cutout* picture locations, (the 'automatic' paragraph style for text surrounding the cutout is intended to be the same as the previous paragraph style, but until further testing reveals this to be 100% reliable, sensible users will supply their own style marker).
+This works with *here* picture locations, (the 'automatic' paragraph style for text surrounding the image is intended to be the same as the previous paragraph style, but until further testing reveals this to be 100% reliable, sensible users will supply their own style marker).
 USFM makes no reference to left or right alignment, nor scaling images, nor images in cutouts.

 #### Why might I use unusual positions?
 - cl / cr  Small images, perhaps glossary items?
+Or in a single column printout.
 - p  A picture to be set after the final verse of a book, otherwise impossible from a piclist.
 Possibly also for some kind of decorative 'end of section' mark.